 One look into the eyes of a guinea pig is all a scientist would need to know that it is a quintessential prey creature.

-The open eyes also allow visual information to filter into the guinea pig’s unconscious mind while it sleeps, giving it a chance to react to changes in the world around it faster than other animals can.
+When guinea pigs sleep, their open eyes allow visual information to filter into their mind, giving them a chance to react to changes in the world around them faster than other animals can.

-If you look at all of the living creatures on this planet you’ll find that only a minority have eyes that operate the way that the human eye does.
+If you think about all the living creatures on this planet, you’ll discover that many species don’t have eyes that operate in the same way as our eyes do.

-To begin with, insects are some of the most common lifeforms on this planet and they don’t have eyelids and their eyes are open when they sleep.
+To begin with, insects are some of the most common lifeforms on this planet and they don’t have eyelids.

 You’ll also find that fish don’t have true eyelids either and also sleep with their eyes open.

-After all, we may need to blink because our eyeballs start to feel dry, but that’s a problem that no fish will ever have and they still have their eyes open all the time.
+After all, we may need to blink because our eyeballs start to feel dry, but that’s a problem that no fish will ever have.

-You’ll also find that snakes and many lizards don’t have the sort of opaque eyelids that we do.
+You’ll also find that snakes and many lizards don’t have opaque eyelids as we do.

-So you see, the guinea pig might seem strange to us as humans, but if other animals, fish, and insects could talk they might say that we humans seem weird to them.
+So, you see, the guinea pig’s behavior might seem strange to us as humans but if other animals, fish, and insects could talk, they would probably say that humans seem weird to them.

-They would be amazed that a species could shut itself off from the dangerous world around them so tightly every night, unable to take in the unknown world that surrounds us.
+They would be amazed that a species could shut itself off from the dangerous world around them so tightly every night, unable to swiftly react to the possibility of immediate danger.

 What Does It Mean When a Guinea Pig Sleeps With Its Eyes Closed?